NessJade96/cheap-date/README.md

 ## Developing

-    To download this repoository for further development, simply create and enter a folder on your local machine and run the following command in bash terminal: `git clone`
+    To download this repository for further development, simply create and enter a folder on your local machine and run the following command in bash terminal: `git clone`

 ## Features to be implemented in upcoming patches

 - Checkout option for users to pay for ingredients and have them delivered.
 - Allergens and dietary specification indicator next to each ingredient.
-- Share button for users to link their personalised favourites or about page.
+- Share button for users to link their personalised favourites or cart page.
 - Recommended tab or pop-out on page visit.
 Top cocktails added to favourites list that day.
 - Feedback or contact page for users to provide feedback on UXUI or application bugs.